 Windows provides the ping command in order to check remote system network connectivity.
 The ping name comes from the “Packet Internet Groper”.
 The ping command is provided by Windows operating systems by default.
 Ping command can send ICMP packets to the specified targets where the targets can be specified as IP address or hostname.

 Open MS-DOS (cmd.exe)

-The MS-DOS which is the command-line interface of the Windows operating systems.
-It is also called as cmd.exe.
+The MS-DOS is the command-line interface of the Windows operating systems.
+It is also called cmd.exe.
 Because after providing the Windows operating systems with a desktop ad GUI the MS-DOS operating system is provided as an executable called cmd.exe and all MS-DOS commands can be executed via this command-line interface.

 MS-DOS or cmd.exe can be opened in different ways.
 We can open the cmd.exe from the Start menu by typing the cmd or msdos or command prompt which will list the Command Prompt.
 The Command Prompt is another name of the cmd.exe.